samanar/type-meter/README.md

 ## Privacy

+TypeMeter takes your privacy seriously.
+Here's what you need to know:

-- All data is stored locally on your computer
-- No data is sent to any server
+- **Local Storage Only**: All data is stored locally on your computer using Electron's secure storage.
+No data is ever sent to external servers.
-- Tracking can be paused at any time
-- Statistics can be reset completely
+- **What We Track**: Only keystroke counts and timing data are recorded.
+We do not log what you type or capture any personal information.
+- **No Internet Required**: The app works entirely offline and doesn't require an internet connection.
+- **Control Your Data**: You can pause tracking at any time, reset all statistics, or quit the app completely.
+- **Data Retention**: Statistics are kept until you manually reset them or uninstall the app.

 ## Dependencies